x-ajay/dsa/6-array.md

     }
 }
 ```

 ---

-> Q: Buy and Sell Stock - 2
+### Q: Buy and Sell Stock - 2
-Problem: Maximize your profit with multiple buy-sell operations, but you must sell the stock before buying again.
+**Problem**: Maximize your profit with multiple buy-sell operations, but you must sell the stock before buying again.

-**Solution: Identify local minima and maxima.**
+**Solution**: Identify local minima and maxima.

 ```go
 arr := []int{5, 2, 6, 1, 4, 7, 3, 6}